BilliMorgan/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2.
+A mini e-commerce application built with Rails 4.2., PostgreSQL 9.x, Bootstrap.
+TDD was used during creating this project as well as RSpec for testing some functionality.

+Customer can:
+* sign up account, log in, log out.
+Data is hushed by bcrypt;
+* add items to the cart, change quantity, pay for items using Stripe account.

+Admin can:
+* moderate products;
+* create new categories;
+* view promotions.

+ADMIN NAME = Jungle
+ADMIN PASSWORD = book

 ## Setup